tiran/defusedxml/README.txt

   <?xml-stylesheet type="text/xsl" href="style.xsl"?>

 may impose more threats for XML processing.
+It depends if and how a processor handles processing instructions.
+The issue of URL retrieval with network or local file access apply to processing instructions, too.

 Other DTD features